simioni/nest-pret/README.md

 npm run e2e:watch
 ```

 Note that running in this mode will keep the entire docker testing environment up.
-Once youre done with testing, you can take it down and clear everything by running:
+Once you're done with testing, you can take it down and clear everything by running:

 ```
 npm run e2e:down